 UK students can apply for a full scholarship, including tuition fees and living expenses for the four-year period of study.

-The PhD Centre can provide fees for European Union (EU) students, or if they have been studying or working for 3 or more years prior to application, the Centre can provide a full scholarship.
+The CDT can provide fees for European Union (EU) students, or if they have been studying or working for 3 or more years prior to application, the CDT can provide a full scholarship.

 The EU provides some grants to promote the exchange of students and academic staff within Europe, such as the SOCRATES and LEONARDO Programmes.

 The European Commission(EC) also makes some awards to students from developing countries. www.findaphd.com/students/funding.asp

 Contact the CEC office in your own country or write to the European Commission:Directorate General III, Rue de la Loi 200, B-1049 Brussels, Belgium.